 Then, ever so subtly, you enter the stage of backhanded comments, passive aggressiveness, verbal abuse and overall disregard.
 This feels like emotional whiplash as you just had a blissful night of love making.
 Your eyes sting as you look over at the flowers beginning to wilt.

 This stage can also include abuse of all kinds.
 Violence, name calling, terrifying moments of horror or just an absence of any feeling toward you other than rage.
-You feel you can do no wrong.
+You feel you can do nothing right.

 This stage is also about concealing the truth.
 Secrecy breeds toxicity.
 You run to the drug store to grab some green concealer to hide the bruise.
 It’s crazy how clumsy you are, slipping over the garden hose and giving yourself a black eye.

 You look in the mirror enough, tapping on the concealer, and say it enough that you begin to believe it.
 You wipe away the sting of tears because it’s messing with the truth.
 It’s clearing away the concealment of the bruise.

 Stage 3: DISCARD

 Out of the blue, he drops you.
 He discards you like trash.
 Name calling you and creating a smear campaign against you.
 And the hardest part of this, is that it’s out of nowhere.
 Things could be going so well, at least in your mind, and then he drops you like a hot potato.

 Their language is twisty-turny and everything is turned around on you, sounding like: